-This post is about preparing your child for first grade math in dally life without worksheets or flashcards.
-Parents are so busy with care, feeding, developmental milestones, birthday parties, family, and friends from the time a child is born until he or she attends first grade, that it is very easy to overlook developing math concepts to prepare the child for first grade.
+This post is about preparing your child for first-grade math in daily life without worksheets or flashcards Parents are so busy with care, feeding, developmental milestones, birthday parties, family, and friends from the time a child is born until he or she attends first grade, that it is very easy to overlook developing math concepts to prepare the child for first grade.
 Most parents realize they should read to their children, and the more books the better.
 But with the constant demands and work of parenting, some parents neglect to help a child develop math skills beyond counting and perhaps some flashcards.

 For instance, here is an easy idea if you are a parent who reads to young children: on a second or third or fourth reading of a favorite book, begin to point out the numbers at the bottom of the page.
 Ask your child what number comes next?
 After the child can predict 1 though 10, what about the number after 19, 29, and 39?
 It is so valuable for your child to be able to recognize the written form of the number, as well as seeing an actual use of numbering at the same time.

 Here are some more authentic ways to incorporate money math into everyday life, so it is meaningful to the child.
 Let your child have some experience with shopping and change (with coins not dollars).
 How can parents do that when we round everything off to the nearest dollar and use credit or debit cards.

 Let your child spend 50 cents or so at a garage sale.
 You may have to toss whatever is dragged home, but the math learning is invaluable.

 A lemonade stand or something similar will also provide some experiences with coins.
 Even if the only customers are the family and a few others, coins (and math) will take on new meaning and importance.

 A mother told me this great tip: she let her child have the change when she used cash and if the child could count the coin change, he could keep it.
 If not, she explained how to count it and the little brother got half the money.
 In no time at all, her child could count coins.
 Smart parent!